-The NVIA considers three alternative grades of attenuation for a range of track bed isolation systems.
+The NVIA considers three alternative attenuations for a range of track bed isolation systems.
 The report highlights that these attenuations are indicative only and that other track forms may provide equivalent performance.
-Therefore, the detailed design should be specific with regard to the proposed track borne isolation system and provide details of actual performance of such systems and include these results within the prediction methodology.
-Specifically, during the detailed design phase measurement data should be obtained to verify the performance of any proposed isolation systems prior to their selection.
+Therefore, the detailed design should be specific about the track borne isolation system and provide details of actual performance of such systems and include these results within the prediction methodology.
+Specifically, measurement data should be obtained to verify the performance of any proposed isolation systems prior to their selection during the detailed design phase.